 Sec.
 5-154. - Additional measures.

-Whenever the town determines that significant sedimentation is occurring as a result of land-disturbing activity, despite application and maintenance of protective practices, the person conducting the land-disturbing activity will be required to and shall take additional protective action.
+Whenever the Town determines that significant sedimentation is occurring as a result of land-disturbing activity, despite application and maintenance of protective practices, the Person conducting the land-disturbing activity will be required to and shall take additional protective action to achieve compliance with the conditions specified in the Act or its rules.

 (Ord. of 7-16-96, § 14; Ord.
 No. 05-0719-11, § 1, 7-19-05)

 Sec.
-5-155. - Existing uncovered areas.
+5-155. - Reserved.

-All uncovered areas existing on the effective date of this article which resulted from land-disturbing activity, exceed 20,000 square feet, are subject to continued accelerated erosion, and are causing off-site damage from sedimentation, shall be provided with a ground cover or other protective measures, structures, or devices sufficient to restrain accelerated erosion and control off-site sedimentation.

-The town will serve upon the landowner or other person in possession or control of the land a written notice of violation by registered or certified mail, return receipt requested, or by any means authorized under G.S.
-1A-1, Rule 4.
-The notice will set forth the measures needed to comply and will state the time within which such measures must be completed.
-In determining the measures required and the time allowed for compliance, the authority serving notice shall take into consideration the economic feasibility, technology, and quantity of work required, and shall set reasonable and attainable time limits of compliance.

-The town reserves the right to require preparation and approval of a soil erosion and sedimentation control plan (with appropriate fees) in any instance where extensive control measures are required.

-This rule shall not require ground cover on cleared land forming the future basin of a planned reservoir.

-(Ord. of 7-16-96, § 15; Ord.
-No. 05-0719-11, § 1, 7-19-05)
+Editor's note— An ordinance adopted _______________, 2022, repealed § 5-155 in its entirety.
+Former § 5-155 pertained to existing uncovered areas and derived from an Ord. of 7-16-96, § 15; and Ord.
+No. 05-0719-11, § 1, 7-19-05.

 Sec.
 5-156. - Procedures related to soil erosion and sedimentation control plans.

 In determining the area to be disturbed, lands under one or diverse ownership being developed as a unit will be aggregated.
-If the combined total area of aggregated lots in any subdivision equals 20,000 square feet by one owner, a grading fee and a soil erosion and sedimentation control plan will be required even if the lots are not contiguous.
+If the combined total area of aggregated lots in any subdivision equals 20,000 square feet by one owner, a soil erosion and sedimentation control plan will be required even if the lots are not contiguous.

-A soil erosion and sedimentation control plan may be disapproved if implementation of the plan would result in a violation of rules adopted by the environmental management commission, other town rules, or for failure to pay fees or fines owed to the town.
+A soil erosion and sedimentation control plan may be disapproved if implementation of the plan would result in a violation of rules adopted by the environmental management commission, other Town rules, or for failure to pay fees or fines owed to the Town.

-The town will establish a fee schedule and payment shall be required.
+The Town will establish a soil erosion and sedimentation control plan review fee schedule and payment shall be required.

-All proposed soil erosion and sedimentation control plans shall be filed with the town accompanied by appropriate fees and a copy shall be simultaneously submitted to the Wake Soil and Water Conservation District, at least 30 days prior to the anticipated commencement of the proposed activity.
-The town shall forward to the director of the division of water quality a copy of each soil erosion and sedimentation control plan for a land-disturbing activity that involves the utilization of ditches for the purpose of de-watering or lowering the water table of the tract, pursuant to G.S.
+All proposed soil erosion and sedimentation control plans shall be filed with the Town accompanied by appropriate fees and forms .
+The Town shall forward to the Director a copy of each soil erosion and sedimentation control plan for a land-disturbing activity that involves the utilization of ditches for the purpose of de-watering or lowering the water table of the tract, pursuant to G.S.
 113A-57(4).